 East Georgia State College has had a presence in Statesboro since 1997.
-Students can earn an Associate of Arts degree in General Studies, Psychology, and Sociology with a seamless transfer option to Georgia Southern University.
+Students can earn an Associate of Arts degree in General Studies, Psychology, and/or Sociology and an Associate of Science Degree in Biology with a seamless transfer option to Georgia Southern University.
 Instructional classes are taught at EGSC's state of the art academic facility located at 10449 US Highway 301 South.
 Through a collaborative program with Georgia Southern University, some EGSC Statesboro classes may be taught in classrooms at Georgia Southern and bus transportation between the two locations is available to students.
-EGSC Statesboro is home to the Academic Center for Excellence (ACE), faculty offices, classrooms, computer labs, a small bookstore and Common Grounds II coffee shop.
+EGSC Statesboro is home to the Academic Center for Excellence (ACE), faculty offices, classrooms, computer labs, and bookstore.